tonai/react-per-form/doc/docs/api/08-useWatch.md

 ## Returns

-`useFormWatch` return the values as state.
+`useWatch` return the values as React state.

 ## Usage